 and

-where we have used the fact that when the block 1 falls to the height $x$, the block 2 rises to $\ell-x$.
-Since the blocks are linked by a string with constant lenght $\ell$, its velocities $v_1$ and $v_2$ are equal, that is, $v_1=v_2\equiv v$.
-Thus, the total lagrangian of the system is:
+where we have used the fact that when the block 1 downs a distance $x$, the block 2 rises $\ell-x$.
+Since the blocks are linked by a string with constant length $\ell$, their velocities $v_1$ and $v_2$ are equal during all the motion, that is, $v_1=v_2\equiv v$.
+Thus, the total lagrangian of the system is

 At the time $t_0$, we have: